 JCPenney

 Statement of Business Ethics

-2023
+2024

 Focus & Commit to High Standards

-Associates,
+Dear Associates,

-At JCPenney we're fortunate to be a part of a great tradition founded on the Golden Rule - "Do unto others as you would have them do unto you."
-Integrity is a part of who we are as a Company and it is everyone's responsibility to uphold JCPenney's legacy by performing our jobs honestly and ethically.

-Our Statement of Business Ethics encourages ethical conduct and integrity and rejects all forms of discrimination and harassment.
-We each must strive to make sound, ethical choices that serve our customers, improve our communities and inspire our fellow associates.
+At JCPenney, through our hard work, dedication and integrity, we help customers make every day and dollar count by focusing on our mission to deliver style, value and experience to America's diverse working families.

+Our Statement of Business Ethics guides us in making informed decisions and acting on those decisions with integrity, honesty and fairness.

+Knowing when to speak up or how to seek guidance is also an important part of everyone's responsibility.
+We are committed to maintaining a culture free from discrimination, harassment and retaliation, where associates are encouraged to seek advice, voice concerns and report possible misconduct.

-Each year, JCPenney asks associates to re-affirm their commitment to following these high ethical and business standards by reviewing and acknowledging the Statement of Business Ethics.
-When we take the time to do what is right, we renew our commitment to acting ethically and building trust to make JCPenney stronger.
+Each year, JCPenney asks associates to reaffirm their commitment to our high ethical standards by reviewing and acknowledging the Statement of Business Ethics.
+When we take the time to do what is right, we make JCPenney stronger.

 Thank you for your continued dedication to JCPenney and our culture of integrity.

 Marc Rosen

 Chief Executive Officer

 Table of Contents

 - 1 Our Commitment

 - 2 Getting Help Raising Concerns

 - 3 No Retaliation for Raising Good Faith Concerns

 - 3 Commitment to Diversity, Inclusion and Equal Opportunity

-- 4 Conflicts of Interest
+- 5 Conflicts of Interest

 - 9 We Operate Ethically Where We Do Business

-- 9 Financial Integrity
+- 10 Financial Integrity

-- 10 Antitrust
+- 11 Antitrust

 - 12 Bribery & Anti-Corruption Prohibitions

 - 13 Political Activities

 - 14 Media Relations

 - 14 Social Media

 - 15 Communications

 - 15 Protection of Company Property

 - 18 Protection of Customer and Supplier Information

 - 19 Associate Privacy and Personal Activities

-- 19 Product Safety and Integrity
+- 20 Product Safety and Integrity

 - 20 Health and Safety

 - 21 In Closing

 - 21 Amendments and Exceptions

 - 22 Resources

 Our Commitment Ethical behavior is a vital part of JCPenney's values and our way of doing business.
 How we conduct ourselves each day with each other, our customers, our owners, our vendors and our community partners forms the basis of our reputation.
 Our customers and other stakeholders expect us to focus on and commit to the highest ethical standards and to act with honesty and integrity.
-As an Associate you play a key role in honoring this commitment and are expected to: - · Read and be familiar with the information in the Statement of Business Ethics, (the "SBE") - · Certify that you have acted, and will continue to act, in accordance with the SBE - · Act in an ethical manner consistent with applicable laws, regulations and JCPenney values - · Raise questions and concerns if you become aware of possible violations of laws, regulations, or the SBE - · Cooperate fully when responding to an investigation or audit Managers also play an important role and should demonstrate commitment in the following manner: - · Be a positive role model and support your team - · Create an environment that is respectful and inclusive - · Encourage associates to speak up - · Listen, respond and act upon concerns when they are raised, in a timely manner - Do your part to make sure no one experiences retaliation for speaking up or cooperating in an investigation - · Be consistent when enforcing our requirements and holding associates accountable for their behavior at work
+As an Associate you play a key role in honoring this commitment and are expected to: - Read and be familiar with the information in the Statement of Business Ethics (the "SBE") - Certify you have acted, and will continue to act, in accordance with the SBE - Act in an ethical manner consistent with applicable laws, regulations and JCPenney values - Raise questions and concerns if you become aware of possible violations of laws, regulations, or the SBE - Cooperate fully when responding to an investigation or audit Managers also play an important role and should demonstrate commitment in the following manner: - Be a positive role model and support your team - Create an environment that is respectful and inclusive - Encourage associates to speak up - Listen, respond and take action in a timely manner when concerns are raised, including communicating potential ethics violations to the appropriate leader(s), Legal, Internal Audit, or the JCPLine - Do your part to make sure no one experiences retaliation for speaking up or cooperating in an investigation - Be consistent when enforcing our requirements and holding associates accountable for their behavior at work